ic S/general/checkmark circled Thanks for subscribing! Be on the lookout for our next newsletter.

 Milwaukee School of Engineering Tuition Information

-Remember, the total cost of tuition isn't the final cost for attending college.
-Many students owe far less than the total tuition after grants, scholarships, and tuition discounts are applied.
-And, student loans can make theprice of collegemore manageable until after graduation.
+Remember, the total cost of tuition isn't necessarily what you will have to pay to attend a school.
+Many students find the actual cost of college is much less than the sticker price after grants, scholarships, and tuition discounts are applied.
+And, student loans can make theprice of collegefeel more doable until you're done with college.

-Milwaukee School of Engineering is a private, nonprofit institution, which means it has the same tuition for residents of Wisconsin as it does for residents from other states.
+Milwaukee School of Engineering is a private, nonprofit institution, so it has the same tuition for students from Wisconsin as it does for residents from other states.

 Explore other Wisconsin colleges